-- Some measures to avoid effects are built into the design, specifically avoidance of the two perennial waterways. - A number of further design refinements are discussed where additional avoidance may be possible during detailed design.
-This includes confirmation of areas within the 10m buffer which can also be avoided or where effects can be minimised.
-These refinements can form part of stakeholder consultation.
+- Some measures to avoid effects are built into the design, specifically avoidance of the two perennial waterways. - Recommendations are provided for management of tree clearance to minimise or avoid effects on native birds, specifically cavity breeders, and to minimise effects on adjacent vegetation. - A number of further design refinements are discussed where additional avoidance may be possible during detailed design.
+This includes confirmation of areas within the 10 m buffer which can also be avoided, or where effects can be minimised.